-NOTE: It is possible to set up a default ratio with no motion on the slave. - NOTE: It is possible to set up a default ratio with no motion on the slave axis by entering a 0 in the SDST input of the NEWRATIO function. - The ratioSLP function move will repeat continuously if bit 0 of the OPTN input is set until either the move is aborted or a REP_END function is called.
+NOTE: It is possible to set up a default ratio with no motion on the slave axis by entering a 0 in the SDST input of the NEWRATIO function. - The ratioSLP function move will repeat continuously if bit 0 of the OPTN input is set until either the move is aborted or a REP_END function is called.
 With the abort move function, the move will stop wherever it is in the profile.
 With the repeat end function, the move will stop at the end of the current profile.